 christina.marsigliese

-Hi SoCalJLR!
-I have not tested that, but the texture and volume will be very different.
-For best results I recommend to follow the recipe.
+Hi Olivia!
+I have not tested that, but I think the texture and volume would be quite different.